-The $500 donors were predominantly parents in the cheap seats where we sat.
-Although, one parent in the table next to ours gave $25,000.
-He has older kids from a different marriage.
+The $500 donors were predominantly parents in the outer seats where we sat.
+Although, one parent in the table next to ours gave an impressive $25,000.

 How Much To Give To A School Fundraiser

 If you're thinking about how much to give at a school fundraiser, the main variable to consider is how long you've been a parent at the school and whether your child is enjoying their experience.
 Assuming the teachers and administrators are great, the longer your child is at the school, the more you can consider giving.
 If an administrator wouldn’t accommodate your kid with a visual impairment but letting him set up close, then maybe not.